 What led to the title of this piece were recollections of wild weather from accounts of life on Shetland islands like Foula.
 Such tales do not appear in the case of the Faroe Islands but they are hillier with a high point of 882 metres above sea level so I suppose that there is a greater chance of shelter from the prevailing wind with a crumpled countryside.

 That countryside has its drama and there are paths through it so a spot of wandering on foot is a possibility as is cycling.
 Islands are linked by undersea tunnels as well as ferries and there are buses too for getting about.

 There are not many guidebooks devoted to the Faroe Islands so various websites very much have their place when organising a visit.
 Other than these, it is down to a Bradt guide and maps from from the Danish Geodata Agency.
-The latter also have a website where maps can previewed too.
 It all serves to remind you that these islands are off the beaten path for so many.

 This reminds me of all the Isle of Man Government does for tourism though that island also gains from its proximity to Britain and Ireland.
 One example is that you will find Cicerone walking guides for the Isle of Man but not for the Faroe Islands and a look on Amazon did no better than mainstream guidebooks from the likes of Lonely Planet, as good as they are for general excursions.

 These are regional or island visitor websites and a number are tied to local tourism offices and say so very explicitly on their websites.
 From Scottish visitor information, I know the importance of the local touch so they have been added here to complement the national visitor website selection that precedes them.

 Currently, this section sticks with getting to the Faroe Islands and away.
 In time, there might be details of bus and ferry services that let you travel about them and that involves a little more enquiry.